 Mentions an example of this having occurred whilst making a review.
 Having made Shiva Shepard a blonde to be in line with the officially voted look for default FemShep, he was halfway through his playthrough when the fan backlash lead to a re-election and default FemShep being made officially a redhead instead; at which point he couldn't be bothered to re-record the footage just to make her ginger.

 Crazy!Janeway's idea about a device that weaponizes emotions has canonical basis in Star Trek.

-They Changed It, Now It's Less Funny: A minor example with the Voyager "Threshold" review.
+They Changed It, Now It Sucks!: A minor example with the Voyager "Threshold" review.
 In the original video, some of the lines were made funnier because of the delivery ("He's Dying" and "We Are Not Pokemon!" for example).
 In the updated Blip version, the delivery was different being harsher in tone than before.
 However, considering how bad "Threshold" is, anyone would be crankier having to deal with it again.